History of Kolkata: 18th century scandals

 One of the most notorious incidents of the latter part of the century was the trial and execution of Nanda Kumar, who had been the governor of Hugging in 1756.
-In 1764 he had been appointed collector of Burdwan in place of Warren Hastings, which resulted in a long-standing enmity between the two men.
+In 1764, he had been appointed collector of Burdwan in place of Warren Hastings, which resulted in a long-standing enmity between the two men.
 In 1775, when Hastings was Governor-General, Nanda Kumar brought accusations of corruption against him, accusing him of accepting bribes and other abuses of power.
 These were taken up with enthusiasm by Hastings' rivals on the Governor General's Council, led by Philip Francis.
-Whilst this matter was still awaiting investigation Nanda Kumar was indicted for forgery of a deed, condemned and executed.
-There was a strong suspicion that the charges had been invented by Hastings, and that he had put pressure on the judges to pass sentence of death.
-At this date it was far from clear whether or not English law applied in Calcutta, and it was extremely rare for the death penalty to be applied for forgery even in England.
+Whilst this matter was still awaiting investigation, Nanda Kumar was indicted for forgery of a deed, condemned, and executed.
+There was a strong suspicion that the charges had been invented by Hastings and that he had put pressure on the judges to pass a sentence of death.
+At the time, it was far from clear whether English law applied in Calcutta, and it was extremely rare for the death penalty to be applied for forgery, even in England.
 Furthermore, Nanda Kumar was a Brahman, and his hanging caused widespread dismay and outrage in Calcutta.

 Warren Hastings and Sir Elijah Impey, the Chief Justice, were both impeached, and were accused by Edmund Burke and afterwards by Thomas Babington Macaulay of committing a judicial murder.
 Five years after this incident, in 1780, relations between Warren Hastings and Philip Francis deteriorated to such an extent that the two fought a duel in the grounds of Belvedere (now the National Library) on the road to the suburb of Alipore.
 Francis was severely wounded, but Hastings escaped unscathed.

 Opium trade

-After the territorial conquest of Bengal in 1757, the British East India Company pursued a monopoly on production and export of opium from India.
+After the territorial conquest of Bengal in 1757, the British East India Company pursued a monopoly on the production and export of opium from India.
 The company bought opium from local traders and later directly from farmers, and sold it at auction in Calcutta.
-From there much of it was smuggled to Canton in China by foreign traders, eventually leading to the First Opium War (1839–1842).
+From there, much of it was smuggled to Canton in China by foreign traders, eventually leading to the First Opium War (1839–1842).